-Prerequisites: IT 145 with a C or higher; IT 243 with a C or higher his course digs even deeper into understanding how to access, and visualize, and analyze manage data across multiple systems.
+IT 145 with a C or higher Prerequisites:

+This course digs even deeper into understanding how to access, and visualize, and analyze manage data across multiple systems.
 Understanding how to analyze data across multiple industry verticals will prepare the student to work in a number of different industries.
 Data Analysis and Visualization is needed in every industry and this hands-on lab class will explore many of those verticals.